Without marketing, most businesses would fail. But many small businesses don’t take the time to create comprehensive marketing plan.

 What often ends up happening is these businesses will try different marketing tactics ad hoc, with only minor to moderate success.
 Or they’ll score a big win by chance but find themselves unable to properly scale their tactics, goals and strategies.

 There are plenty of online marketing tools that gives businesses an edge today.
 But that’s where a marketing plan is so useful.
-Creating a marketing plan forces you to think through the important steps that lead to an effective marketing strategy.
+Learning how to write a marketing plan forces you to think through the important steps that lead to an effective marketing strategy.
 A plan will also help keep you focused on your high-level goals.